Ken Russell (politician): Early life and career

 Russell was born in Doctors Hospital in Coral Gables, Florida, and raised in Coconut Grove and Key Biscayne.
 Russell's father, Jack, was an international yo-yo champion and developed a patent on his brand of yo-yo.
 Jack worked for the Duncan Toys Company before breaking off to start his own.
 His mother, Kazuyo, was Japan's national yo-yo champion.
 The family moved from Miami to Stuart, Florida, after Hurricane David in 1979.
 Russell graduated from Martin County High School in 1991.

 When he was 15 years old, Russell became a professional and went on international yo-yo tours.
 He attended the University of North Carolina at Chapel Hill.
 He earned a Bachelor of Science in Business Administration.
 After graduating, he went to work for his family's company.
 After the business suffered during the Great Recession, Russell opened a watersports store.

 Miami City Commission (2015–2022)

-Flechas served on the Miami City Commission, representing district 2.
+Russell served on the Miami City Commission, representing district 2.
 His district included the majority of the city's coastal neighborhoods, stretching from Coconut Grove at its south end up through Brickell, Downtown, Edgewater, to Morningide on its south end.

 Commission elections

 Russell had first became involved in local politics in 2013 when he and other residents of Coconut Grove insisted that the city remove, rather than cover, toxic soil from a park.
 In 2015, Russell ran to represent District 2 on the Miami City Commission.
 Incumbent Marc Sarnoff was prevented from running again due to term limits.
 Russell won the election with 42 percent; though he did not earn enough votes to automatically avoid a runoff, the second place finisher withdrew from the race.

-In 2019, Russell was reelected to a second term four-year term on the city commission.
+In 2019, Russell was re-elected to a second term four-year term on the city commission.